Spiti Valley | Strangers in the Hidden Himalayan land

 Dhankar and its fortress -

 (Highlights - Dhankar Monastery, Dhankar Lake)

-As we proceeded towards Dhankar, with the increase in altitude, the moonscape surroundings were more prominent.
-The rocks seemed to have been eroded due to the intensity of strong winds thus providing a strange landscape I had ever seen.
+As we neared Dhankar, the increase in altitude, the moonscape surroundings were more prominent.
+The rocks seemed to have been eroded due to the intensity of strong winds thus providing a strange landscape I had never seen.

 This place is known for the Dhankar monastery on the mountain cliff overlooking the spectacular confluence of Spiti and Pin rivers.
-The cave-like structure had sculptures, many scriptures, colourful thangkas, prayer room and meditation room of the Dalai Lama.
+The cave-like structure had sculptures, many ancient scriptures, colorful thangkas, a prayer room, and a meditation room of the Dalai Lama.
 A monk inside, helped us understand some insights into the Tibetan traditions and significance of the monastery.
 Dhankar Monastery is listed among the 100 endangered monuments of the world.

 Dhankar is also known for the beautiful Dhankar lake which needs to be trekked for around 3 hours through the barren mountains further uphill beyond the monastery.
 The pristine lake draws many trekking enthusiasts there.
 We however skipped it, since we were a bit breathless with the increasing altitudes.

-We sipped some herbal tea and ate a few momos (dumplings stuffed with cheese and potato) at a restaurant outside the monastery before leaving for our onward journey.
+We sipped some herbal tea and ate a few momos (dumplings stuffed with cheese and potato) at a restaurant outside the monastery before our onward journey.